 With the GA launch of Binary Authorization, we’re announcing our support with Black Duck for Google Cloud Build.
 As part of your Cloud Build pipelines, this custom build step makes it easy to invoke the Black Duck scan.
 After Black Duck processing, images can be attested as being free of policy violations.

 Users of Black Duck have many options when it comes to configuring policies.
-Whether you want to block unauthorized licenses, blacklist certain open source components, or flag components with more than one high-severity vulnerability, you can create policies that are digital representations of the business rules that surround your software release practices.
+Whether you want to block unauthorized licenses, ban certain open source components, or flag components with more than one high-severity vulnerability, you can create policies that are digital representations of the business rules that surround your software release practices.

 If you’re interested in using Black Duck’s policy engine together with Google’s Binary Authorization workflow, check out the steps to attest an image based on a Black Duck scan.